OSInside/kiwi/doc/source/self_contained.rst

    * run more than one build process at the same time on the same host.

+   * run a build process for a different target architecture compared to the host architecture (Cross Arch Image Build)

    This document describes how to perform the build process in a self contained environment using fast booting virtual machines to address the issues listed above.